Snazzy: Ritz-Carlton Melbourne Opening In 2023

 Ritz-Carlton Melbourne rates & points requirements

-Now that the Ritz-Carlton Melbourne is accepting reservations, we have a sense of what pricing and points requirements will be like, at least initially.
+What is pricing like at the Ritz-Carlton Melbourne, whether paying in cash or redeeming points?
 For what it’s worth, entry level rooms at the hotel are 44 square meters (473 square feet).

 Ritz-Carlton Melbourne cash rates

 If you are going to book a cash stay at any Ritz-Carlton, I’d highly recommend doing so through the Marriott STARS program, so you can receive complimentary breakfast, a $100 property credit, a room upgrade, early check-in and late check-out (subject to availability), and a welcome amenity.
 The Marriott STARS rate should be equal to whatever the standard flexible rate is when paying cash.
-Ford and his team are happy to help with these requests, and can be reached at [email protected]
+Ford is happy to help with Marriott STARS request, and can be reached at [email protected].

 Ritz-Carlton Melbourne points requirements